Qatar is an attractive prospect for many Australian expats. But what if you’re an Australian expat buying property in Australia from Qatar?

 Self-employed Aussie expats in Qatar might borrow up to 80% LVR.

-Here are the main mortgage features expats in Qatar can expect
+Here are the main mortgage features of Australian mortgage in Qatar.

 Australian expats in Qatar will need a minimum deposit of 5%.
 However, most lenders prefer deposits of around 20%, otherwise you will have to pay LMI and higher interest rates.
 Qatari nationals might need a deposit of nearer 30%.